Raymond Leo Cardinal Burke

 Cardinal Burke was ordained a priest on June 29, 1975 by Pope Paul VI and consecrated a bishop on January 6, 1995 by Pope John Paul II.
 He was elevated to Cardinal on November 20, 2010 by Pope Benedict XVI.
 Along with Mr. Palazzolo, Cardinal Burke was one of the original signatories to the Collaboration Agreement signed between Padre Pio’s Casa Sollievo della Sofferenza and Catholic Healthcare International on October 1st, 2009.

-Bishop of the Catholic Diocese of Lansing, Michigan
+Episcopal Advisor of CHI, Bishop of the Diocese of Lansing, MI

 Earl Boyea, Jr. was born April 10, 1951 in Pontiac, Michigan, as the eldest of the ten children of Earl and Helen Boyea, Sr. He was raised in Waterford and attended Our Lady of the Lakes Church and the parish school from third through eighth grades.
 He studied at Sacred Heart Seminary High School and College from 1965 to 1973, obtaining his Bachelor’s degree in History.
 He studied at the Pontifical North American College and Pontifical Gregorian University (1973–1977) in Rome, earning his Bachelor’s degree in Sacred Theology from the latter in 1976.
 He was ordained to the priesthood by Bishop Joseph Imesch on May 20, 1978, and in 1979 returned to the Gregorian in Rome, from where he obtained his Licentiate in Sacred Theology in 1980.
 Fr.
 Boyea obtained his PhD in Church History from the Catholic University of America in Washington, D.C. in 1987.